SmingHub/Sming/samples/Basic_UPnP/README.rst

 Demonstrates use of UPnP library.

-The sample devices here are not yet fully functional, but can be fully enumerated over the network.
+The sample devices here can be fully enumerated over the network.

-The SOAP action handling code is still work in progress.
+The Wemo devices have a few services which can be controlled using any generic UPnP control point software.